roomdog/Mycroft-Personality/README.md

 # Mycroft-Personality
-Marvin the paranoid android personality for Mycroft AI
+Marvin the paranoid android personality for Mycroft AI.